 You will require full mobility of your body when working on a boat.
 This doesn’t mean you can move to and fro as fast as you can move to and fro in a swimsuit.
 But it does mean you can move forwards and backwards.
 You can bend and twist as you would if you were on land.
 It will require a little extra effort to get back into the boat from the water.
 As this is all about safety and comfort.

-I get my wetsuits for sport – sailing or motorboating.
-It doesn’t matter that it takes longer to get into, it does not matter that it may be a little uncomfortable at first.
-I know that I will not need to abandon my boat.
+I get my wetsuits for watersports as well – sailing, kitesurfing, or motorboating.
+It doesn’t matter that it takes longer to get into or that it may be a little uncomfortable at first.
+I know that I will not need to abandon my boat or worry about water injury.
 It’s safer for me in a wetsuit, so I will wear one.

 How I choose my wetsuits

 Do your homework and read what others have to say.
 Look at the reviews.
 Choose the one that is best.
 You will not want to wear a wetsuit that is way too tight.
 It will put pressure on your body and restrict movement.

 If it’s cold out in the boat, you’ll likely need a little warmer wetsuit than you would a sailing wetsuit, as a sailing wetsuit is not quite as warm as a normal wetsuit.
 Of course, you don’t want your wetsuit too warm either.
 A wetsuit that is not properly insulated will probably be too hot in warm weather and may not be comfortable in cold weather.

 If you plan to use a wetsuit for water sports, check how comfortable the wetsuit is with motorboating.
 You may need to wear a swimsuit instead of a wetsuit for the motorboating, but most wetsuits are suitable for motorboating.
 In most cases you will not need to wear one to motorboating, and should wear a swimsuit instead.